winklermichael/argocd-keptn-demo/README.md

-# Argo CD and Keptn Demo
+# Argo CD and Keptn Demo for ArgoCon 2024

 ## Bootstrapping Argo CD
 ```